-Learn How to Sew Placket For A Stylish Sleeves
+Learn How to Sew Placket for Well-Tailored Sleeves

 Step 1.
 Print the Pattern

-Print out the sleeve placket pattern and trace them on the folded fabric to have the right and left sleeve pattern.
+Print out the sleeve placket pattern and it onto the folded fabric, to create the right and left sleeve pattern.

 - To trace the pattern on the fabric, poke the dots with a pin and use a fabric marker to stamp your point.
 Mark the end of the line too.

-- Take off the pattern from the fabric, and then all the marks on the fabric according to the pattern.
+- Remove the pattern from the fabric, and then connect all the marks on the fabric according to the pattern.

 Reminder: It is best to use a muslin fabric while practicing how to sew a placket.